phenotypic.abc_.ImageCorrector#

 Edge Handling During Transformation

-• Rotation with ‘edge’ mode: Replicas image border pixels (minimal artificiality).
+• ‘edge’ mode: Replicas image border pixels (minimal artifacts, safest for colony detection).

-• Rotation with ‘constant’ mode: Fills with a constant value (usually 0 for dark edge).
+• ‘constant’ mode: Fills with constant value (usually 0 for dark edge, may create false boundaries).

-• Rotation with ‘reflect’ mode: Reflects image at boundary (avoids abrupt discontinuities).
+• ‘reflect’ mode: Reflects image at boundary (avoids abrupt discontinuities but changes image content).

 Attributes